 Managing the curriculum

-New subjects can be imported via the import tool, if needed we can assist with advice on how best to implement changes.
+New subjects can be imported via the import tool, and if needed we can assist with advice on how best to implement changes.
 If it is a whole new curriculum then talk to our support before entering the information.